velartrill/velartrill.github.io/orig/kestrel.md

 "Wha…?"

-She spares me a glance, a low light rising in the little dormitory as her fingers find a bedside control. "…I'll get it," she murmurs.
+She spares me a glance, a low light rising in the little dormitory as her fingers find a bedside control. "…I'll get it," she murmurs, patting me on the shoulder.

 I still feel slightly dizzy as I hear the door slide back.
 The hallway outside is dimly lit with silver light that makes me think of moonlight.
 I hear a woman's voice, and sit up.